 We may earn a commission when you buy through links in our articles.
 Learn more.

-There’s more to Cuphead’s Devil than meets the eye, and that’s why we decided to take a look at his role in the story, his personality, boss fight, and more.
+There’s more to Cuphead’s Devil than meets the eye, and that’s why we decided to take a look at his role in the story and boss fight.

 Cuphead's Devil sat in his throne chair with a smirk on his face and his arms stretched out in a 'welcome to my humble abode' manner